Alex Hall (actress)

-Alex Hall (born Patricia Anne Thompson now Fisher, 17 July 1949 in Nuneaton, Warwickshire) is a British actress and radio presenter.
+Alex Hall (born Patricia Anne Thompson now Fisher, 17 July 1949) is a British actress and radio presenter.

 Early life

 Her father was a semi-professional footballer for Nuneaton Borough FC.
 She lived in Peterlee from the age of 3 until 10, then in Billingham both on Stockton Street and York Crescent, when her father worked for ICI.
 She attended St John the Evangelist Primary and St Joseph's Convent grammar school in Hartlepool.
 She worked in the advertising sales department of the Northern Echo and the Evening Gazette.

 Television career

-She appeared in ITV's Emmerdale as Jean Strickland, the headteacher of Hotten Comprehensive, sporadically between 1999 and 2001.
+Hall appeared in ITV's Emmerdale as Jean Strickland, the headteacher of Hotten Comprehensive, sporadically between 1999 and 2001.
 Her character was killed-off in a hit and run involving a number of her students.
 Hall had previously appeared in many well-known TV shows including Coronation Street, Prime Suspect, Spender, Byker Grove and Harry.

-Since Emmerdale, TV roles have included Wendy Frost in Bodies with Max Beesley and Keith Allen, along with playing Brenda, the dizzy Little Chef waitress in Max and Paddy's Road to Nowhere.
+Since Emmerdale, television roles have included Wendy Frost in Bodies with Max Beesley and Keith Allen, along with playing Brenda, the dizzy Little Chef waitress in Max and Paddy's Road to Nowhere.
 Hall has also appeared in the BBC One children's drama Clay and a 2010 episode of Waterloo Road.